Insight

 How much more do funerals cost in London?

-Across captured CMA Standardised Price Lists, North East has the lowest median direct cremation at £1,385 (n=124).
+Across captured CMA Standardised Price Lists, North East has a lower median direct cremation at £1,450 (n=127).
 The North of England, Wales, Scotland, and Northern Ireland generally price below the UK median; London and the South East price above.
-Within any region the spread between the cheapest and most expensive local provider is typically wider than the gap between regions.
+Within any region the spread across the local published price range is typically wider than the gap between regions.

 Why are London funerals more expensive?